 Barbara Huelat, AAHID, FASID, EDAC, Design Principal, Huelat Davis / Healing Design

-Designed ahead of its time, ER One in Washington DC, Barbara’s signature project has demonstrated design impacts outcomes in crisis situations.
+Designed ahead of its time, ER One in Washington DC, Barbara’s signature project has demonstrated how design impacts outcomes in crisis situations.
 ER One, an emergency department for mass causalities, validated design intervention can provide safe and patient focused spaces for mass causalities.

 Her three decades of design experience cover virtually all types, components and sizes of domestic and international healthcare facilities.
-Currently leads Huelat Davis office and the parent firm Davis Partnership Architects in diverse projects including Planetree design, Biophilia, bacteria mitigation and evidence-based design research.
+Barbara currently leads Huelat Davis office and the parent firm Davis Partnership Architects in diverse projects including Planetree design, Biophilia, bacteria mitigation and evidence-based design research.
 Author of Healing Environments, Design for the Body Mind & Spirit and Healing Environments What’s the Proof? and a popular speaker, Ms. Huelat lectures frequently and publishes articles on healing environments and a spectrum of healthcare design topics.

 Andrea V. Hyde, CHID, MDCID, Senior Planner/Designer, Johns Hopkins Healthcare System Facility Architecture & Planning Department